-An assessment of actions in the NDCs submitted so far indicate that current actions are still not ambitious enough to keep global temperature increase to well below 2°C. There is a need to enhance current NDCs and accelerate the scale and pace of climate action globally in order to meet the objectives of the Paris Agreement.
+An assessment of actions in the NDCs submitted so far indicates that current actions are still not ambitious enough to keep global temperature increase to well below 2°C. There is a need to enhance current NDCs and accelerate the scale and pace of climate action globally in order to meet the objectives of the Paris Agreement.

 For some Pacific Island Countries (PICs), the development of INDCs was hurried to meet the deadline before the Paris COP21 in 2015.
-This meant that many NDCs were often developed by external consultants based on pre-existing plans to increase access to renewable energy, which is crucial for PICs as a way to reduce emissions while also reducing dependency on fossil fuel imports for diesel electricity generation.
+This meant that many INDCs were often developed by external consultants based on pre-existing plans to increase access to renewable energy, which is crucial for PICs as a way to reduce emissions while also reducing dependency on fossil fuel imports for diesel electricity generation and fostering greater resilience of their economy.

-This process means that for many PICs their NDCs do not include significant sources of emissions or emission reduction opportunities, such as transport, forestry, waste and agriculture or oceans.
-Enhancing Pacific NDCs through including actions to mitigate emissions in these sectors also has the potential to provide significant social and economic benefits and enhance resilience more broadly.
-Implementation of the existing NDCs and future enhanced NDCs will require an embedded, whole-of-government approach that helps translate NDC targets into detailed and well-understood national investment plans and align them to the Sustainable Development Goals (SDGs).
+In 2016 all of the PICs' INDC were automatically converted to NDCs when countries ratified the Paris Agreement.
+This process means that for many PICs their NDCs may not include significant sources of emissions or emission reduction opportunities, such as transport, forestry, waste and agriculture or oceans.
+Given the critical importance of resilience and adaptation priorities in the region, enhancing Pacific NDCs through including actions to mitigate emissions in these sectors, as well as the electricity sector, also has the potential to provide significant social and economic benefits and enhance resilience more broadly.
+The process to revise and enhance NDCs by 2020 will provide PICs with the opportunity to review, where appropriate, relevant sources of emission reductions and assess these other potential areas for inclusion.

+PICs emphasise the interconnectedness of all mitigation and adaptation actions in the context of small island developing states.
+Implementation of the existing NDCs and future enhanced NDCs will therefore require an embedded, whole-of-government approach that helps translate NDC targets into detailed and well-understood national investment plans and align them to the Sustainable Development Goals (SDGs).

-The NDC Partnership (NDCP)1 and its accompanying Support Unit has been established to assist countries with their NDC processes.
-Fiji, the Republic of the
+The NDC Partnership (NDCP) and its accompanying Support Unit has been established to assist countries with their NDC implementation processes.
+Fiji, the

-1 The NDC Partnership is a coalition of countries and institutions working to mobilize support and achieve ambitious climate goals while enhancing sustainable development.
-Launched at COP22 in Marrakesh, the NDC Partnership aims to enhance cooperation so that countries have access to the technical knowledge and financial support they need to achieve large-scale climate and sustainable development targets as quickly and effectively as possible.
-The NDC Partnership builds in-country capacity and increases knowledge sharing so that climate policies have meaningful and enduring impacts, and drive increasing global ambition over time. https://ndcpartnership.org/about-ndc-partnership
+$^1$ The NDC Partnership is a coalition of countries and institutions working to mobilize support and achieve ambitious climate goals while enhancing sustainable development.
+Launched at COP22 in Marrakesh, the NDC Partnership aims to enhance cooperation so that countries have access to the technical knowledge and

-Marshall Islands and Vanuatu are Pacific members of the NDC Partnership.
-The Climate Action Pacific Partnership Conference held in Suva in July 2017 called, amongst others, also for more Pacific Island countries to join the NDCP.
-The present proposal will be implemented within the framework of the NDCP.
-As a regional initiative in association with the NDC Partnership, the Hub is an integral part of the wider Partnership network2 of 70 countries and 14 international organisations.
-However, all Pacific countries will benefit from the Regional Pacific NDC Hub's services, irrespective of their membership or non-membership in the NDCP.
+Republic of the Marshall Islands and Vanuatu are Pacific members of the NDC Partnership.
+The Climate Action Pacific Partnership Conference held in Suva in July 2017 called for increased support to NDC implementation and, amongst others, also for more Pacific Island countries to join the NDCP.
+The proposed Regional Pacific NDC Hub, facilitated in the region by the Pacific Community (SPC), the Secretariat of the Pacific Regional Environment Programme (SPREP), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Global Green Growth Institute (GGGI) to support Pacific Island Countries, will be implemented within the framework of the NDCP.
+As a regional initiative in association with the NDCP, the Hub is an integral part of the wider Partnership network of 70 countries and 14 international organisations.
+However, all Pacific countries as members of SPC and SPREP will benefit from the proposed Regional Pacific NDC Hub's services, irrespective of their membership or non-membership in the NDCP.

-While developed and driven as a regional initiative, the Regional Pacific NDC Hub will adopt and operate in accordance with the NDCP's Guiding Principles (see below) and will leverage, complement, and strengthen the Partnership's existing activities for country engagement, knowledge sharing and learning, as well as leveraging climate finance opportunities.
+While developed and driven as a regional initiative, the Regional Pacific NDC Hub will adopt and operate in accordance with the NDCP's Guiding Principles (see figure 1 below) and will leverage, complement, and strengthen the Partnership's existing activities for country engagement, knowledge sharing and learning, as well as leveraging climate finance opportunities.